stuartrivero/sport-provider-ingest/README.md

 * More clarification is needed on the start and end dates.
 The zoneId when reading is parsed as UTC.
 * Only two countries are supported GB and US.
 * Validation is required for the inputs e.g. countryCodes, round count >= 1
+* What happens to unused fields?
+* Does the incoming json need to be saved?
+* Incoming json needs to be sanitized for insecurities